 With the right product, you’ll brighten the finish of your wood floors, restoring them to their original luster without using potentially harmful chemical cleaners.
 Steam mopping not only cleans your floors–it gets your floors shining like new without elbow grease!

-But not just any of them will do!
+There are lots of steam mops out there, but don’t pull the trigger without reading this guide!
 With the wrong one, you’ll risk damaging your wood floors.
 Some have scraper features, which can damage your finish.
 Many have poorly designed mop heads which can scratch your floor molding and trim.
 Others don’t have adjustable steam settings–only a trigger.
 These will blast your wood floors with too much steam, which can warp them and void the warranty.

 You want the best steam mop for wood floors.
 But you also need to know How to Steam Clean Hard Wood Floors.